[Sir Douglas Mawson]

 - First, a full account in two (or more) compendious volumes – complete with extensive technical details about supplies, equipment, and scientific observations in a series of appendices.

-I have, however, also included some pages from a modern (1988) edition of his original sledging diaries.
-I think you’ll agree that the two texts make a very different impression.
+In the case of Sir Douglas Mawson's classic 1911-14 Australasian Antarctic expedition, however, I have chosen instead to reprint some pages from a modern (1988) edition of his original sledging diaries.
+The two texts make a very different impression.
 Which one brings us closer to the “real” journey, I wonder?

 In the 2007 television documentary, Mawson: Life and Death in Antarctica, modern explorer Tim Jarvis attempted to reproduce Mawson’s original 1912 death-march – with mixed results.
 Like Mawson (though not his two companions), Jarvis survived.
 Unlike Mawson, he proved unable to extricate himself from a crevasse towards the end of the trip.